See why Hilton Honors points don’t hold muster against many other loyalty program points.

 See related: Which Hilton Honors card is best for you?

 Hilton Honors points value

 Hilton Honors points are one of the lowest-valued currencies in the universe of rewards programs.
-By our estimates, Hilton points are worth around 0.5 cent per point — about half the value of the average rewards program point.
-And, though hotel loyalty programs tend to have inflated points (Marriott points, for example, are worth only 0.8 cent per point), Hilton is beat out even by most hotel loyalty programs.
+By our estimates, Hilton points are worth around 0.5 cents per point – about half the value of the average rewards program point.
+And though hotel loyalty programs tend to have inflated points (Marriott points, for example, are worth only 0.8 cents each), Hilton is beat out even by most of its industry competitors.

 Why is the value of Hilton Honors points so low?

-When we look at the points required for a standard room over a variety of locations and a variety of dates, and divide the room rate by the number of required points, the value comes out to 0.5 cent on average.
-This value applies to standard rooms at most levels (in fact, rooms in the midranges – between 30,000 and 80,000 points — tend to be worth even less):
+When we look at the points required for a standard room over a variety of locations and dates and then divide the room rate by the number of required points, the value comes out to 0.5 cents on average.
+This value applies to standard rooms at most levels (in fact, rooms in the midranges – between 30,000 and 80,000 points per night – tend to be worth even less):

 Hilton standard room rewards

 |Minimum points required||Average point value (cents)|